SemanticMediaWiki/SemanticMediaWiki/docs/technical/migration-guide-3.0.md

 - Resources are now being exported as Internationalized Resource Identifiers (IRI).
   This means that the URIs are now being exported using Universal Coded Character Set (UCS) instead of American Standard Code for Information Interchange (ASCII).
-  See the help page on configuration parameter [`$smwgExportResourcesAsIri`](https://www.semantic-mediawiki.org/wiki/Help:$smwgExportResourcesAsIri) for furhter information.
+  See the help page on configuration parameter [`$smwgExportResourcesAsIri`](https://www.semantic-mediawiki.org/wiki/Help:$smwgExportResourcesAsIri) for further information.

 ## Developers